 All marketing teams have experienced failure at some point, so hone in on these experiences and discuss them as a team.
 Use data as a driving force.

 Use role-playing or strategy, combined with creative brainstorming sessions, to build the team’s experience.
 Discuss past failures and highlight learnings and takeaways.
-Then create smaller pilot campaigns that provide actionable data that can be used to iterate and improve upon.
+Then, smaller pilot campaigns will be created that provide actionable data that can be used to iterate and improve upon.

 A successful B2B marketing campaign has many components.
 From strong SEO to robust analytics, each piece must fit together.
 Creating a marketing team that encompasses all of those skills is difficult.
 Many times if a campaign fails, it’s because one piece of the puzzle is missing.
 And now that data-driven marketing campaigns are proving successful, teams need a marketer with some data science skills — a tough order to fill.

 Marketing skills change constantly, so teams should have professional development opportunities in place.
 Individuals should be encouraged to take courses or seminars to learn useful skills that can improve campaigns.
-Hubspot and Google provide certified training for team members, so this should be a top priority company-wide.
+Hubspot and Google provide certified training for team members, so this should be a company-wide priority.

 Contracting a data scientist or SEO specialist is another option.
 If a campaign lacks a data specialist, then freelance a person who can read and analyze campaign data to make insightful recommendations for the team.